 Tip

 Cost is another difference between renovating and remodeling.
-Cost varies widely by location, the specific project and the materials you’re using.
-For example, replacing a roof, which is technically a renovation, will be significantly more expensive than simply converting that spare bedroom to an office, technically a remodel.
-You may also notice cost variability based on the demand and availability of materials.
-However, there are general principles.
+Cost varies widely by location, the project and the materials.
+For example, replacing a roof — technically a renovation — will be significantly more expensive than simply converting a spare bedroom to an office, which is technically a remodel.
+Product demand and availability of materials are also factors in cost.

 Renovation Cost